-To configure a parallel loop set the value of the parameter Loop Threads to the greater than 1.
+To configure a parallel loop, set the value of the parameter

-The parameter controls the maximum number of parallel threads which can be created to execute all iterations of the loop.
+The parameter controls the maximum number of parallel threads that can be created to execute all iterations of the loop.

 How parallel loop works

-For example, using loop conditions above, let's assume that there are 100 roles in the system and that the configured database loop will be executing flow 100 times - for each record, returned by the SQL statement
+Using the loop conditions above, let's assume that there are 100 roles in the system and that the configured database loop will be executing Flows 100 times.
+For each record, returned by the SQL statement,

 select role_id, tole_name from roles.

-- If there is an available thread - it will start immidiately, essentially executing the inner flow in the parallel thread.
+- If there is an available thread: it will start immediately, essentially executing the inner Flow in the parallel thread.

 Parametrization in the parallel loop

-Now, it is important to understand what exactly is happening when the inner flow is executed in the multiple parallel threads.
+It is important to understand exactly what is happening when the inner Flow is executed in multiple parallel threads.

-- When the database loop is used system automatically sets the global and flow variables.
-The automatically set global variables are thread-safe, meaning they can be used by multiple parallel threads at the same time.
-A good example would be a flow which gets the
+- When the database loop is used, the system automatically sets the global and Flow variables.
+The automatically set global variables are thread-safe, meaning multiple parallel threads can use them at the same time.
+A good example would be a Flow that gets the

-user_idfrom the SQL driving the database loop and uses it to call the HTTP endpoint with a dymamic URL set as
+user_idfrom the SQL driving the database loop and uses it to call the HTTP endpoint with a dynamic URL set as

 var props = SystemConfig.instance().getContextProperties();